Graduate Mentor Program

 Any graduate or professional school student at Boston College is eligible to be a mentor.
 An understanding of issues facing first generation and underrepresented college students is essential as is a willingness to share one’s own experiences in applying for and attending graduate school.

-The program will run from September 2014 through April 2015.
-Graduate mentors are expected to attend an orientation session the last week in September, meet with their mentees on a monthly basis, and attend one large-scale program hosted by the Office of Graduate Student Life each semester.
+The program will run from September 2016 through April 2017.
+Graduate mentors are expected to attend an orientation session in the fall semester, meet with their mentees on a monthly basis, and attend at least one large-scale program hosted by the Office of Graduate Student Life each semester.

 Undergraduate students will be matched with a mentor based on mutual academic and personal interests.
 Therefore, it is important to describe your experiences and interests carefully in your application!